-- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims, which are defined as: - We believe in the potential of every child. - We are a committed family-friendly and safe community that nutures individual self-worth, well-being and sense of belonging. - We strive to develop the whole child. - We prepare children for the future, inspiring a lifelong love of learning and modelling optimism and resilience. - We instil the Akeley Wood values of tolerance, consideration, courtesy and respect. - 1.2 This policy applies to all pupils, including those in the Early Years. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite of education that underpins all successful schools and includes Teaching, Learning and Assessment as in the following model:
+- 1.2 This policy applies to all pupils, including those in the Early Years. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite of education that underpins all successful schools and includes Teaching, Learning and Assessment as in the following model: - 1.5 We aim to provide a holistic curriculum which develops every pupil as a confident individual who loves learning.
+We understand that the curriculum, both within taught lessons and beyond them, and in everything we say and do, should create an environment where academic risk-taking, questioning and debating, challenging thinking and the freedom to learn from mistakes are all encouraged.

-- 1.5 We aim to provide a curriculum to develop pupils who love learning.
-We understand that the curriculum, both within taught lessons and beyond them, and in everything we say and do, should create an environment where academic risk-taking, questioning and debating, challenging thinking and the freedom to learn from mistakes are all encouraged. - 1.6 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
-We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life.

-1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards:
+- 1.6 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
+We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life. - 1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards: